Snehal-Reddy/p-not-doom-blog/posts/snake-battle-royale.md

 ## What's Next

 We're just getting warmed up.
-We haven't even touched memory layout, custom allocators, SIMD, or any of the really juicy low-level stuff yet.
+We haven't even touched any of the really juicy low-level stuff yet.

 But for now, I'm satisfied with the journey from 51.71 μs to 4.56 μs.
-It taught me more about performance optimization than any textbook ever could.